SIP Plan Calculator

 View as Visual Story

 Just yesterday, I got a call from Anita in Bengaluru.
 She and her husband, Vikram, just had their first baby, a gorgeous little girl named Arya.
 Anita’s a software engineer, Vikram’s in marketing, both earning well – around ₹1.2 lakh a month combined.
 But their first question wasn't about baby names or nurseries.
-It was: "Deepak, how much SIP for child's higher education in India should we start with?
-We want the best for Arya, but honestly, the numbers for engineering or an MBA even today give us jitters!"
+It was: "Deepak,

 Sound familiar?
 If you’re a salaried professional in India, raising a family, this worry probably keeps you up at night too.
 You want to give your kids every opportunity, but the cost of higher education?
 It’s spiralling faster than a Nifty 50 bull run!